-and maintain such documentation in the student's special education file.
+Premier High Schools will use reasonable efforts to obtain parental consent.
+Premier High Schools will also document its efforts to obtain parental consent, and maintain such documentation in the student's special education file.
 The level of effort shall be appropriate to the situation.
-The actions of Texas College Preparatory Academies when seeking parental consent will reflect genuine effort and will include more than one effort or means.
-If the parent or guardian does not provide consent for the student's full individual and initial evaluation after the Charter has requested and sought to obtain such consent, the Charter does not violate its Child Find and FAPE obligations to the student, if the Charter declines to pursue the evaluation under these circumstances by requesting a due process hearing to override the parent's lack of consent.
+The actions of Premier High Schools when seeking parental consent will reflect genuine effort and will include more than one effort or means.
+If the parent or guardian does not provide consent for the student's full individual and initial evaluation after the District has requested and sought to obtain such consent, the District does not violate its Child Find and FAPE obligations to the student, if the District declines to pursue the evaluation under these circumstances by requesting a due process hearing to override the parent's lack of consent.

-The Texas College Preparatory Academies shall obtain informed consent from the parent or guardian of a student before the initial provision of special education and related services to the student.
-Texas College Preparatory Academies will not construe consent for initial evaluation as consent for initial provision of special education and related services.
-The Special Education teacher or the ARD Facilitator shall make reasonable efforts to obtain informed consent from the parent or guardian for the initial provision of special education and related services; however, if the parent or guardian fails to respond to a request for, or refuses to consent to, the initial provision of special education and related services, Texas College Preparatory Academies cannot seek to override the parent's refusal to consent to the initial provision of special education and related services to the student.
-If the parent does not provide informed written consent for the initial provision of special education and related services, Texas College Preparatory Academies will not be considered to be in violation of the requirement to make FAPE available to the student because of the failure to provide the student with the special education and related services for which the parent refuses to or fails to provide consent.
-Texas College Preparatory Academies is also not required to convene an ARD committee meeting or develop an IEP for the student 122
+The Premier High Schools shall obtain informed consent from the parent or guardian of a student before the initial provision of special education and related services to the student.
+Premier High Schools will not construe consent for initial evaluation as consent for initial provision of special education and related services.
+The special education teacher or ARD facilitator shall make reasonable efforts to obtain informed consent from the parent or guardian for the initial provision of special education and related services; however, if the parent or guardian fails to respond to a request for, or refuses to consent to, the initial provision of special education and related services, Premier High Schools cannot seek to override the parent's refusal to consent to the initial provision of special education and related services to the student.
+If the parent does not provide informed written consent for the initial provision of special education and related services, Premier High Schools will not be considered to be in violation of the requirement to make FAPE available to the student because of the failure to provide the student with the special education and related services for which the parent refuses to or fails to provide consent.
+Premier High Schools is also not required to convene an ARD committee meeting or develop an IEP for the student.

-If, at any time subsequent to the initial provision of special education and related services, the parent or guardian of a student revokes consent in writing for the continued provision of special education and related services, Texas College Preparatory Academies:
+If, at any time subsequent to the initial provision of special education and related services, the parent or guardian of a student revokes consent in writing for the continued provision of special education and related services, Premier High Schools: